Women and Gender Studies

 The Women & Gender Studies Minor is an excellent preparation for public-service careers, and is especially useful in any field where understanding diversity is a requirement — though certainly understanding diversity is important in every field and walk of life.
 Additionally, the minor prepares students for graduate study in social work, law, business and human resources, counseling, and many other fields.
 The Women & Gender Studies Minor can usually be combined with other majors in order for students to pursue their goals.
 Please check with your advisors, especially the Women & Gender Studies Co-Directors, to see how either the minor works with your desired academic status and goals.

 Students who complete the Women & Gender Studies Minor often go into fields where the knowledge of human diversity is respected.
-Recent Canisius College Women & Gender Studies graduates are in careers such as: law, government and non-profit work, literature and the arts, philosophy, social work, education, counseling, human resources, community organization, medicine, and journalism.
+Recent Canisius University Women & Gender Studies graduates are in careers such as: law, government and non-profit work, literature and the arts, philosophy, social work, education, counseling, human resources, community organization, medicine, and journalism.
 Graduates of the program are currently in graduate schools in the following areas:

 - PhD in International Law